cooperdk/YAPO-e-plus/README.md

   By adding "Stepsiblings" in the exclusion list for "Stepsiblings Caught", the system will not incorrectly register the website "Stepsiblings" for a file that should only be registered to "Stepsiblings Caught".

 - Now supports the new Freeones site layout.
-The scraper now shows a 0-100% completion for each actor scrape.
+The scraper now shows a progress bar for each actor scrape.

 - As mentioned, we now offer website/producer logos in the website view, if the logo exists in videos/media/logos.
 Thanks to GernBlanston for sharing them.

-- New Python module requirements, it will be necessary to do "pip install --upgrade -r requirements.txt".
-If necessary, also "python manage.py makemigrations" and "python manage.py migrate"
+- New Python module requirements, it may be necessary to upgrade your modules.

-- On startup, the total disk usage for the video collection is reported.
+- On startup, the total disk usage for the video collection and other information is reported.
+Also, the database is backed up and your actor collection is exported to a text file in the main YAPO dir.

 - YAPO e+ will now strip the measurements field for a bra cup size, tag the actor with the cup size, and also tag with a breast size grouping (fx large or huge).

 - YAPO e+ will also tag an actor based on height.
 Actors of normal height (161-178 cm) won't be tagged.

-- There was a field in the actor table for tattoos.
-This now works, and tatto information shows up in the actor details.
+- Tatto information shows up in the actor details, and a group tag for tattoo amounts is added.

 - A field has been added to register information about piercings.
-In addition, typical types of piercings are now sent to the actor tags.
+In addition, typical types of piercings are sent to the actor tags.

-- YAPO e+ scrapes actor information from IMDB first (best biographies), then from TMDB (best profile pictures) and then from Freeones (best all-round information).
-If there's a photo in the system and it's taken from TMDB or added by the user, the system no longer downloads a new one if forced to update the actor.
+- YAPO e+ scrapes actor information from IMDB first (best biographies), then from TMDB (next best profiles and best profile pictures) and then from Freeones (best all-round information).
+If there's a photo in the system and it's taken from TMDB or added by the user, the system no longer downloads a new one, even if you force scrape to update the actor.
   This also ensures that your manually added photos won't be overwritten.
+A button will be added later, so you can delete the profile photo.

 - YAPO e+ hashes all scenes (don't worry, it's FAST!) and adds the hash checksum to the scenes table.
   When requested in settings, it will perform a dupe check after confirmation, and delete all duplicates so only one copy remains.